 — Netflix UK & Ireland (@NetflixUK) February 10, 2020

-Deadline revealed in May that Netflix and Sex Education producer Eleven had set a hopeful target of August to get cameras rolling again.
-Now, Eleven’s new parent company Sony Pictures Television has confirmed that formal production planning is underway.
+The coronavirus pandemic originally halted production on series three with Deadline revealing in May 2020 that Netflix and Sex Education producer Eleven had set a hopeful target of August to get cameras rolling again.
+Eleven’s new parent company Sony Pictures Television later confirmed that formal production planning was underway.

 Sex Education season three cast: who is returning to Moordale High?

 There is no doubt Asa Butterfield will return as Otis Milburn; alongside his best friend Eric, played by Ncuti Gatwa, and ‘will-they-won’t-they’ love interest, Emma Mackey’s Maeve.
-Gillian Anderson’s fan favourite turn as Otis’ mum, Dr Jean Milburn, is expected to return as well.
+Gillian Anderson’s fan favourite turn as Otis’ mum, Dr Jean Milburn, will return as well.

 However, a handful of new cast members have been confirmed.
 Jemima Kirke has joined Sex Education and will be playing the new headmistress at Moordale, named Hope.